What travel insurance do I need when visiting Estonia?

 How to get to Estonia

 By plane: allow around 2 hrs 55 from Paris and 1 hr 50 from Berlin to get to Tallinn.
-The airport is located very close to the city centre (4km) and plenty of airlines serve Estonia from European cities.
-The airline airBaltic in particular provides several flights a week to Tallinn.
+The airport is located very close to the city center (4km) and plenty of airlines serve Estonia from European cities.
+The airline airBaltic, in particular, provides several flights a week to Tallinn.

 Advice on health and vaccinations

 - Tallinn: the Estonian capital has a lot to offer.
-The city centre is listed as a UNESCO World Heritage site and you will love just strolling around, discovering the little shops and beautiful façades.
-Immerse yourself in the history of this mediaeval city and take the time to find a table on a terrace in Town Hall Square (Raekoja Plats) in order to sample the local cuisine.
-Among the monuments that should not be missed are, of course, the 13th century ramparts, but also the baroque Kadriorg Palce and the sublime Alexander Nevsky Cathedral.
+The city center is listed as a UNESCO World Heritage site and you will love just strolling around, discovering the little shops and beautiful façades.
+Immerse yourself in the history of this medieval city and take the time to find a table on a terrace in Town Hall Square (Raekoja Plats) in order to sample the local cuisine.
+Among the monuments that should not be missed are the 13th-century ramparts, the baroque Kadriorg Palace, and the sublime Alexander Nevsky Cathedral.

-It is recommended that you remain constantly vigilant with regards to pickpockets, particularly in the cities, and especially in tourist areas: stations, markets, etc.
+It is recommended that you remain constantly vigilant with regards to pickpockets, particularly in Tallinn and other cities, in tourist areas such as stations and markets.

-It is also advised that you exercise caution in certain outlying areas of Tallinn: the industrial sub-district of Kopli, the neighbourhood of Lasnamaë, and the areas surrounding the port and railway station (especially at night).
+It is also advised that you exercise caution in certain outlying areas of Tallinn: the industrial sub-district of Kopli, the neighborhood of Lasnamaë, and the areas surrounding the port and railway station, especially at night.

 The Estonian currency is the Euro.

-Note that there is a zero-tolerance policy regarding drink-driving (the legal limit is zero).
+There is a zero-tolerance policy regarding drink-driving - the legal limit is zero.

-Large commercial centres are open every day from 10am to 9pm.
-Shops in the towns are generally open on weekdays between 10am and 7pm, and on Saturdays from 10am to 5pm.
+Large commercial centers are open every day from 10 am to 9 pm.
+Shops in towns are generally open on weekdays between 10 am and 7 pm, and on Saturdays from 10 am to 5 pm.